tbreslein/sest/README.md

 they fail.
 If you want your assert to throw, use stdlib's `<assert.h>`.
 Most of the time I don't want my test suite to completely stop once an assert fails, which is why these `sets_assert_*` macros exist.

+Note that these macros have a return value!
+They return `1` in case the assert failed, and `0` if it passed.
+Use this to keep track of the number of failed asserts in your test.

 The macros are defined and documented in the header file `sest.h`.